gilramir/gren-html-autodropdown/README.md

 ```

 Your application will set the **isOpen**
-field, to tell the AutoDropdown whether its visible or not.
+field, to tell the AutoDropdown whether it's to be shown or not.
 The dropdown
-tself will update **highlightedIndex**, to track which item is highlighted, as
+itself will update **highlightedIndex**, to track which item is highlighted, as
-your **update** function handles messages.
-Your application will not
+your **update** function handles messages and calls Autodropdown.update.
-use or modify **highlightedIndex**.
+Your application will not use or modify **highlightedIndex**.

 ## View